stencila/stencila/rust/README.md

 ### Code organization

-This library is made up of several Rust crates.
-Splitting Rust code into many small creates has advantages for compilation speed, modularization and reuse.
+This library is made up of many Rust crates.
+Splitting Rust code into small crates has advantages for compilation speed, modularization and reuse.
+In addition, because Rust derive macros must be in their own crate, and to avoid circular dependencies among crates it it necessary to split some crates further (e.g the `codec-html`, `codec-html-derive`, and the `codec-html-trait` crates).

 Most of these crates are internal and are not published (those crates have `version = "0.0.0"` in their `Cargo.toml`).

-The current crates include:
+The current crates include (but are not limited to):

 #### CLI